 I hope you get to make this for those you love.

-We have a tribe of individuals learning to use plants to heal and thrive.
+We have a circle of women learning to use plants to heal and thrive.